 Key takeaway: Nonexempt employees offer employers flexibility for hours worked, but those who work more than 40 hours a week are owed overtime.
 Employees receive accurate pay for actual hours worked, but their paychecks may fluctuate as hours worked can vary from week to week.

 When creating job titles and descriptions for your employees, consider which category (exempt or nonexempt) will benefit your company the most.
 Review what duties you will need to be completed and what type of payment you would like to pay (salary or hourly).

 Cairns said that some types of jobs are legally required to be exempt and can only be hired as such.
 However, for positions that can be modified to fit one category or the other, Gerlick said business owners must decide which is more important: flexibility or expertise.

 "Hiring an hourly-wage employee whose duties are nonexempt gives owners the option to adjust working hours according to demand – perhaps scheduling 15 hours for one week and 35 hours the week thereafter," said Gerlick.
 "Despite the added cost, hiring a salaried employee whose duties are exempt fixes the labor cost regardless of the required time for the employee to accomplish a given objective."

-As a rule of thumb, nonexempt employees are better suited to hourly, temporary or seasonal work, whereas exempt employees are better off in long-term positions with executive, administrative or professional duties.
+As a rule of thumb, nonexempt employees are better suited to hourly, temporary, or seasonal work, whereas exempt employees are more suited to long-term positions with executive, administrative, or professional duties.
 It is important to differentiate these positions based on the actual duties and then hold your employees accountable to the set guidelines.